June 23, 2021

 In the dialogue box that appears, give your collection a meaningful name of your choice, such as “Insurance Claims.”

 Let’s begin extracting the relevant data from your claims.
+First, double-click on the first file to get started.

 Notice the spinner in the column header.
 This indicates that the Impira AutoML is updating the model and is applying this learning to the remainder of the documents in your collection.
 In a few seconds, the “Patient’s Name” column has been updated with the extracted name from every CMS-1500 form.